-Similarly, CPAs and accounting firms can outsource the services they are not having in their catalog, but some clients ask for it.
+Similarly, CPAs and accounting firms can outsource the services they don’t offer, but clients ask for it.
 Outsourcing is also an opportunity to handle more clients when you have limited resources.

 Let’s now read some of the outsourcing stats

-Businesses that use client advisory services from an accounting firm report greater insights of financials and higher profits, as per a new survey.
+- Businesses that use client advisory services from an accounting firm report greater insights of financials and higher profits.

-Companies are likely to perform better when their accounting is outsourced, according to a study conducted by Bill.com, CPA.com, and AICPA.
+- Companies are likely to perform better when their accounting is outsourced

-While many business owners are thinking out of the box and taking advantage of accounting outsourcing services, others are putting their best efforts to go digital by utilizing accounting software and adopting cloud accounting solutions.
-They are no doubt reaping benefits of streamlined accounting but might be spending a considerable amount for both the accountants and the software.
-Thus, it would be fair to say that outsourcing, in multiple situations, is an effective strategy to lower expenditure, enhance efficiency & productivity, and drive overall business growth.
+While many business owners are thinking out of the box and leveraging accounting outsourcing services, others are putting their best efforts to go digital.
+How?
+By utilizing accounting software and adopting cloud accounting solutions.
+They are no doubt reaping benefits of streamlined accounting but might be spending a huge amount.
+Thus, it would be fair to say that outsourcing is an effective strategy to lower expenses, enhance efficiency and productivity.